Jan van Delen: Work

-Another funeral monument by van Delen is the mausoleum of Charles d'Hovyne executed in 1671 (base added in 1840) for the Chapel Church in Brussels.
+Another funeral monument by van Delen is the mausoleum of Charles d'Hovyne executed in 1671 (base added in 1840) for the Church of Our Lady of the Chapel in Brussels.
 Charles d'Hovyne was president of the Privy Council of the Habsburg Netherlands.
 The mausoleum is made of white and black marble.
 The statues, of white marble, represent Justice, Steadfastness, Prudence and Strength.
 At the top is the bust of Charles d'Hovyne.

-Van Delen collaborated from about 1673 to 1678 on the decorative project for the funerary chapel of Duke Lamoral of Thorn and Taxis (in the Our Blessed Lady of Zavel Church in Brussels).
+Van Delen collaborated from about 1673 to 1678 on the decorative project for the funerary chapel of Duke Lamoral of Thorn and Taxis (in the Church of Our Lady of Victories at the Sablon in Brussels).
 This decorative project was initially under the direction of his father-in-law Faydherbe.
 He created two allegorical figures representing Charity (Caritas) and Truth (Veritas), which were placed in niches in the chapel with two other allegorical sculptures of Hope and Faith executed by Gabriël Grupello.
 The Charity and Faith (Fides) sculptures were stolen at the end of the 18th century during one of the occupations of the Southern Netherlands by the French.
 Charity was rediscovered in a French private collection two centuries later and returned to Belgium after a sale at Christie's in 2012.
 The statue group shows charity personified by a seated young woman who has one putto on her lap and is looking at another putto who stands in front of her while raising an arm.
 The figures are united through there movements and express the selflessness of motherly love.
 The partially uncovered breast of the woman refers to the gift of the mother milk, the source of life for the next generation.
 The representation closely resembles the religious representations of the Virgo lactans in which the Virgin Mary is shown breastfeeding the infant Jesus.
 The bunch of grapes in the hands of one of the putti symbolizes the blood of Christ, which according to the Catholic faith was shed to save humanity from sin.
 The statue group of Truth (Veritas) by van Delen is placed in the niche of the lost statue group of Faith (Fides).